Genez-io/deployapps-landing-page/content/posts/genezio_express.md

 });
 ```

-Writing the same logic in genezio would look something like this:
+Writing the same logic in DeployApps would look something like this:

 ```javascript
 @GenezioDeploy()